Delivering super-cooled COVID-19 vaccine a daunting challenge for some countries

 By Matthias Inverardi and Ludwig Burger

-FRANKFURT, Sept 1 (Reuters) - Getting a coronavirus vaccine from manufacturing sites to some parts of the world with rural populations and unreliable electricity supply will be an immense challenge, given the need to store some vials at temperatures as low as minus 80 degrees Celsius (-112 Fahrenheit), Deutsche Post DPWGn.DE warned on Tuesday.
+FRANKFURT, Sept 1 (Reuters) - Getting a coronavirus vaccine from manufacturing sites to parts of the developing world supply will be an immense challenge, given the need to store some vials at temperatures as low as minus 80 Celsius (-112 Fahrenheit), Deutsche Post DPWGn.DE warned on Tuesday.

-The German logistics firm said that distribution of an eventual vaccine across large parts of Africa, South America and Asia would require extraordinary measures to keep deliveries of so-called mRNA vaccines refrigerated at Antarctic-level temperatures.
+The German logistics firm said that distribution of an eventual vaccine across large parts of Africa, South America and Asia would require extraordinary measures to keep deliveries of so-called mRNA vaccines refrigerated.

-Companies developing vaccines requiring exceptional cold storage, such as Moderna MRNA.O and CureVac CVAC.O, are working hard to make their injections last longer in transit.
+Companies developing vaccines requiring exceptional cold storage, such as Moderna Inc MRNA.O and CureVac CVAC.O, are working to make their injections last longer in transit.

-The novel class of mRNA vaccines is among the furthest advanced in a field of 33 immunisation shots currently being tested on humans globally, but they may need to be cooled at minus 80 degrees Celsius.
+The novel class of mRNA vaccines is among the furthest advanced in a field of 33 immunisation shots currently being tested on humans.

+Moderna said on Tuesday it expects its mRNA vaccine to be stored at minus 20 Celsius and after thawing to be kept at between plus 2 degrees and minus 8 degrees for about a week.

-Vaccine developers Translate Bio TBIO.O and Moderna said in June they are working to produce evidence in time for the rollout that their respective products can be shipped and stored at less extreme temperatures.
+Translate Bio Inc TBIO.O said in June it is working so its vaccine can be shipped and stored at less extreme temperatures than minus 80 degrees.

-A spokesman for CureVac said its vaccine candidate is based on an experimental rabies vaccine which has already been shown to keep its molecular structure when stored in a regular fridge for months.
-Tests are underway to show the COVID-19 product has the same durability and the company is confident the data will be "competitive", he added.
+CureVac said its vaccine will likely be stored in a regular fridge and that it was confident final data on durability would be "competitive".

-Deutsche Post said that even if the vaccine cold chain requires temperatures of only minus 8 degrees Celsius the share of the world’s population with reliable access to it increases only to about 70%, with substantial parts of Africa at risk of missing out.
+Deutsche Post said that even if the vaccine cold chain requires temperatures of only minus 8 Celsius the share of the world’s population with reliable access increases only to about 70%, with parts of Africa at risk of missing out.

-"We anticipate 10 billion vaccine doses will have to be distributed across the world, and that includes regions that don't have motorway access every five miles," Katja Busch, Chief Commercial Officer of Deutsche Post's DHL global forwarding unit, told Reuters.
+"We anticipate 10 billion vaccine doses will have to be distributed across the world, and that includes regions that don't have motorway access every five miles," said Katja Busch, chief commercial officer of Deutsche Post's DHL global forwarding unit.

 INSIGHT-Vaccine makers face biggest medical manufacturing challenge in history